 This is especially important when plunge-cutting into drywall or subfloor where you can’t see what’s behind the material.
-Be sure you won’t be cutting electrical wires or plumbing!
+Be sure you don’t cut electrical wires or plumbing!
 While choosing the correct blade length can help, running an AC detector and/or wall scanner to show you what you can’t see might save you some major headaches.

-How to Use a Reciprocating Saw Like a Pro Means Varying Your Speed
+How to Use a Reciprocating Saw: Vary Your Speed

 If the blade cuts slowly through the material, making you feel like you can skip the gym this week, it can mean a couple of things.
 It might indicate that the blade is dull and ready for replacement.
 It also might simply mean that you’re not letting the saw do the heavy lifting.